Spyros Vassiliou: Art, Life, Legacy

 Event Details

-Join us at the Hellenic Museum for a relaxed afternoon of art, conversation, and connection.
+Join the Hellenic Museum for a relaxed afternoon of art, conversation, and connection.

 Enjoy an apéritif as we gather for a special talk exploring the life and work of celebrated Greek artist Spyros Vassiliou, shared through the deeply personal perspectives of his daughter and granddaughter.